Set Up Garage Workshop

 Workbench Placement

-Most people set up their workbench along the back wall, but since many garages are little more than a car-length deep, consider having the workbench and tools along the side wall as an alternative.
+Most people set up their workbench along the back wall, but some garages are little more than a car-length deep, so consider having the workbench and tools along the side wall as an alternative.

 If you decide on having a workbench on a side wall, the right side (passenger-side) wall is the better choice, so as to open your car's door towards the other wall. (unless of course you live in England!)